pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

 Tell us about you, your experience, what you’re looking for, why you’re interested in pebble{code}.
 We’ll tell you about us, what we do, how we do it, what we’re currently working on, our aims & some challenges we’re facing.
 If both sides are happy with what they hear, we’ll proceed to the next stage.

-If it helps, it might be useful to use up to 5 from the following questions, to help us quickly screen candidates:
+If it helps, it might be useful to use up to 5 from the following questions, to help us quickly screen candidates: **Do we want to ask these questions in the first interaction?
+Feels like somehting that should come later.
+Thoughts?
+JL**

 * What technologies / frameworks / tools are you hoping to be able to try out soon?
     * *(Let’s us identify if they’re keen to keep learning, plus learn what kind of things they’re interested in.)*

-* How do you follow the latest tech news?
+    **We should first ask...**
+    * Your CV says you used frameworks/library X, how did you find it, what are your thoughts on it?

+* Do you follow any tech blogs or keep an eye on tech news?
+If so, how?
+What have you seen recently that you liked/found interesting?
     * *(Looking out for them attending meetups, following good developers on social media, etc.)*

-* How would you compare Angular, Backbone and React?
+* How would you compare Angular, Backbone and React? **(<- let candidate lead on what the tech is, and then we ask them about their thoughts.
+We shouldn't pick for them.
+JL)**
     * *(Firstly tells us that they know a little bit about these, secondly that they can objectively compare things.)*

-* What tools or libraries do you most rely on?
+* What are your current favorite tools/libraries that you're using, and why?
     * *(Slightly trick question as we don't really want them to be reliant on libraries.
-A flag would be raised, for example, if they say they couldn't live without JQuery.)*
+A flag would be raised, for example, if they say they couldn't live without JQuery.)* **PS - I don't think we should be asking trick questions.
+JL**

-* What kind of optimisations might you want to make for a mobile web app?
+* What kind of practices might you employ if you were making a mobile web app?
     * *(Check they consider things such as minification, image optimisation, offline caching, request batching...)*

-* Do you prefer Promises or Callbacks and why?
+* What techniques do you use for managing control flow?
+Do you have any preferences?
     * *(Check they have a basic understanding of core JavaScript constructs, are up to date enough to know about promises support, and can discuss differences.)*

-* Could you briefly explain prototypal inheritance for me?
+* Could you briefly explain prototypal inheritance for me? **I think questions like this are a bad idea - JL**
     * *(Check they understand JavaScript fundamentals and can compare to classical OOP.
 Probably one for more junior candidates as more experienced developers might sigh at this age-old question coming up.)*

 ## Phone Interview 2